andsve/andsve.github.io/cv.md

 ==============
 * ### Bio ###

 	Computer Science graduate specializing in graphics programming and realtime rendering, with interests in design and user interfaces.
-Developing games, tools and fun stuff on the free time.
+Developing games, tools and fun stuff in the free time.

 	* tel.: +46 (0)73 680 86 29
 	* email: contact@svenandersson.se